Contractions may be a sign of urinary tract infection

 2 min read

 A urinary tract infection (UTI) occurs when bacteria enter the urinary tract.
 The kidneys and urinary tracts expand during pregnancy, causing the urine to flow slower and increasing the risk of urinary tract infections and kidney infections.
 Pregnant women with a urinary tract infection are treated with antibiotics as the condition may cause early labor, low birth weight, and risk of developing into a kidney infection.
-Contact your midwife or the health care center if you suspect you have a urinary tract infection
+Contact your care provider if you suspect you have a urinary tract infection

 Common symptoms of urinary tract infection are: